mathiasvr/betaflight-deciphered/README.md

 - Allowed: `0` - `90`
 - BF Configurator: *FPV Camera Angle [degrees]*

-Camera tilt angle in degrees that should be compensated for when enabling 'FPV Angle Mix' mode.
+Camera tilt angle in degrees that should be compensated for when enabling *FPV Angle Mix* mode.
 It can be used to fly FPV as if the camera was tilted differently.
 Also known as uptilt compensation.

 ## `max_aux_channels`
 - Default: `14`